My research

 The growing availability of individual-specific data has led to an exciting era of personalized decision-making: A paradigm that exploits the heterogeneity within populations to deliver tailored service decisions and achieve improved outcomes.
-This approach neccesitates learning from data to determine optimal actions and timing, dynamically adapting to the evolving conditions of each subject (e.g., a patient requiring treatment or a high-tech system requiring maintenance).
+This approach necessitates learning from data to determine optimal actions and their timing, dynamically adapting to the evolving conditions of each individual (e.g., a patient requiring treatment or a high-tech system requiring maintenance).

-My research focuses on advancing personalized decision-making by leveraging tools from operations research, statistics, and machine learning, with applications in the maintenance of high-tech systems and healthcare operations.
+My research focuses on advancing personalized decision-making by leveraging tools from operations research, statistics, and machine learning, with applications in condition-based maintenance of high-tech systems and healthcare operations.

 Publications